Overview

 Item 5: Fees and Compensation

 Our fees are negotiable.
-The intent of negotiable fees is to allow Brooklyn FI to provide services at a reduced cost
+The intent of negotiable fees is to allow Brooklyn FI to provide services at a reduced

-(including pro bono) to those in financial duress.
+cost (including pro bono) to those in financial duress.

-Fees for preparation of the client(s) personal tax returns, any amendments to prior returns, trust and estate, gift,
+Fees for preparation of the client(s) personal tax returns, any amendments to prior returns, trust and estate,

-those services are separate and in addition to advisory fees paid to Brooklyn FI.
+for those services are separate and in addition to advisory fees paid to Brooklyn FI.

 Investment Management Services

-The standard advisory fee is based on the market value of the account and is calculated as follows:
+The standard advisory fee is based on the market value of the account (including cash and cash equivalents,

 Account Value